 Capital freed up and service level raised

-The customer felt that there was a surplus of material in storage at the same time that they had a shortage of materials that created disruptions in production.
+The customer felt that there was a surplus of material in storage.
+At the same time, there were shortages causing production disruptions.

 Capital tied up in inventories was reduced by 38 per cent, equal to SEK 11 million, and in products in progress by 33 per cent, equal to SEK 2 million.
 In addition, we identified a potential of SEK 3 million in “dead” articles, at the same time that the service level in inventories and warehouses could be raised from 60 to 97 per cent.